or the first three decades of the twentieth century, the fabled

 But even so, her indomitable spirit remained undimmed as she went

 on to amaze a new set of admirers.
-Much needed funds were supplied
+On 1 June

-1957, Luisa Casati died at 32 Beaufort Gardens, her last residence.
+1957, Luisa Casati died at 32 Beaufort Gardens, her final residence.

 She was seventy-six years old.
 Following a requiem mass at Brompton